MCP, PIP, and CMC joint replacement for arthritis

 Flexible spacer, NOT anatomic joint.
 Functions as an encapsulation arthroplasty.
 Silicone fracture is common (up to 70% at 10 years) but often asymptomatic.
 Silicone synovitis occurs in 5-10%.

-MCP: Rheumatoid arthritis (best outcomes).
+MCP: Rheumatoid arthritis (main indication; function improves but deteriorates over years).
 PIP: Osteoarthritis better than RA (stiffer results in RA).
 Arthrodesis often preferred for index PIP (pinch stability).

 Ulnar drift + MCP subluxation.
 Address wrist pathology FIRST.
 Correct MCP before PIP.
 Extensor tendon realignment (centralization) essential at surgery.